macropodhq/bugherd-ruby/README.md

 # BugHerd gem

 Add the BugHerd widget to your Rails site.
+[Get a BugHerd account](http://www.bugherd.com/).

 ## Installation